jscad/OpenJSCAD.org/packages/io/svg-deserializer/README.md

 Small Note: If editing this README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

+The upgrades (direct geometry instantiation from this deserializer) and refactoring have been very kindly sponsored by [Copenhagen Fabrication / Stykka](https://www.stykka.com/)

 ## License

+Copyright (c) JSCAD Organization

 [The MIT License (MIT)](../../LICENSE)
 (unless specified otherwise)